-Located only 23 km away from Paris, the city of Versailles will welcome you for a dazzling day.
-Known in the whole world for its marvelous castle and its sumptuous gardens, the estate used to be the residence of the Kings of France, like Louis XIV, Louis XV and Louis XVI.
+Located 23 km away from Paris, the town of Versailles will welcome you for an incredible day.
+Known worldwide for its impressive castle and amazing Gardens, Versailles was the home of multiple French kings such as Louis XIV, Louis XV and Louis XVI.

 Address: Place d’Armes – 78000 Versailles

 Public transport access: Versailles Château (RER C)

 2) Disneyland, the Fairy Kingdom for all Ages

 At roughly 40 km from Paris, king Mickey the Mouse welcomes you in his magic kingdom.
 Throughout the 343 attractions in the park, the bravest heroes can try out the most blood-curling challenges while the faint of heart can just enjoy softer rides.
 The park is divided in multiple counties -each corresponding to a theme- which are Adventureland, Fantasyland, Frontierland and Discoveryland!

 You can enjoy famous attractions such as Space Mountain, the Mining Train, the Ghost Manor, Alice in Wonderland, the Pirates of the Caribbeans and many more.
 You’ll also be able to visit Sleeping Beauty’s castle and meet your most beloved Disney characters.